zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-masterdetailsbrowse.md

  {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#createView"}

- 3. There are two controls on this blade, both of which use the view that was just created: a `grid` control and the `OptionGroup` control.
+ 3. When  the view is populated, the user needs to interact with it by using the controls.
+There are two controls on this blade, both of which use the view that was just created: a `grid` control and the `OptionGroup` control.

     1. The `grid` control displays the data from the `QueryCache`, as specified in  [#fetching-data-for-the-grid](#fetching-data-for-the-grid).

     1. The `OptionGroup` control allows the user to select whether to display websites that are in a running state, websites in a stopped state or display both types of sites.
 The display created by the `OptionGroup` control is specified in [#the-optiongroup-control](#the-optiongroup-control).

-For more information about dataviews, see [portalfx-data-dataviews.md](portalfx-data-dataviews.md).
+For more information about dataviews, see [portalfx-data-views.md](portalfx-data-views.md).

 #### Fetching data for the grid